 The maven or the laggard – Clive Thompson’s view

-Early adopters are people who play on the what is called the “bleeding edge” of technology.
-These players, the early adopters, are who marketers target in the belief that these early adopters will talk up the gizmo and act as mavens and influence others.
+Early adopters are people who play on the what is called the ‘bleeding edge’ of technology.
+These players, the early adopters, are who marketers target in the belief that early adopters talk up the gizmo and are the mavens who influence others.

 But I digress.